cornerstonejs/dicomParser/README.md

 * See what needs to be done to support different character sets (assumes ASCII currently)
 * Support for parsing from streams on Node.js and Meteor
 * NPM Package
+* Switch to JavaScript ES6
+* Make part 10 header parsing more forgiving by not requiring the groupElementLength tag x00020000
+* Separate the parsing logic from the dataSet creation logic (e.g. parsing generates events which dataSet creation logic creates the dataSet from)
+  * dataSet creation logic could filter out unwanted tags to improve performance of parse
+  * dataSet creation logic could defer creation of sequence dataSets to improve performance of parse

 Contributors
 ============================================